 Breeding

-• after spawning the male covers the egg with a layer of bubbles, to avoid them falling down.
-At this point all the females should be removed because the male could become aggressive to protect the nest.
+• Once spawning is complete, the male will cover the eggs with bubbles to prevent them from falling.
+At this point, all females should be removed, as the male may become aggressive in protecting the nest.

 Thanks to Jose J. for allowing us to use his picture.
-Also thanks to Cyberraga!
+Also, a big thanks to Cyberraga!

 Dwarf gourami Dwarf Gourami, picture 2